YogiOnBioinformatics/ProteinVR/README.md

 Look at this document to have a **VERY PRELIMINARY** example of the ProteinVR software.
 There are some funky backgrounds and bugs that are still being fixed.
 Either way it's a great place to get a feel for where we're going and look at some really cool scenes with proteins.

+:file_folder: `Blender Python Scripts/`

+Folder that contains Blender Python (bpy) scripts used during the creation of anatomical models found in the `Anatomical Model Renders/` folder

 **Contact Information**

 ![interests](https://avatars1.githubusercontent.com/u/38919947?s=400&u=49ab1365a14fac78a91e425efd583f7a2bcb3e25&v=4)